Help! Finder is not responding on Mac

 -

-Suppose Finder is still unresponsive, head to the next tip.
+If Finder is still unresponsive, head to the next tip.

 Regular Mac maintenance is essential to keep devices optimized and running smoothly.
-When we let system logs and temporary files build-up, we lose valuable space, and applications stop working correctly.
+When we let system logs and temporary files buildup, we lose valuable space, and applications stop working correctly.
 Finder is no exception.
 The good news is it can be fixed by simply running some basic maintenance.

 -